Treatment after dental implant surgery

 Be sure to take any prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 If an oral rinse has been prescribed (Chlorhexidine) then starting on the day after surgery, the oral rinse should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
-Brushing your teeth and the healing abutments with a soft toothbrush is no problem.
+Warm salt water rinses (teaspoon of salt in a cup of warm water) may be used at least 4-5 times a day as well, especially after meals.
+Brushing your teeth and the healing abutments with a soft toothbrush is no problem and is encouraged.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.